Khmer Empire: Society and politics

 Kambuja was founded upon extensive networks of agricultural rice farming communities.
 A distinct settlement hierarchy is present in the region.
 Small villages were clustered around regional centres, such as the one at Phimai, which in turn sent their goods to large cities like Angkor in return for other goods, such as pottery and foreign trade items from China.
+Inscriptions from what is now Sa Kaeo and Prachin Buri, west of the Dângrêk, carry the administrative vocabulary of that hierarchy.
+Villages and districts are marked by the terms sruk, grāma and viṣaya, and towns are named Vijaya pattana, Bhadhara pattana and Avadhayapura.
+Patcharaporn Ngernkerd and colleagues read that group of texts as evidence that the northern part of Sa Kaeo was administered directly from Angkor.
 The king and his officials were in charge of irrigation management and water distribution, which consisted of an intricate series of hydraulics infrastructure, such as canals, moats, and massive reservoirs called barays.

 Society was arranged in a hierarchy reflecting the Hindu caste system, where the commoners – rice farmers and fishermen – formed the large majority of the population.
 The kshatriyas – royalty, nobles, warlords, soldiers, and warriors – formed a governing elite and authorities.
 Other social classes included brahmins (priests), traders, artisans such as carpenters and stonemasons, potters, metalworkers, goldsmiths, and textile weavers, while on the lowest social level were slaves.

 The extensive irrigation projects provided rice surpluses that could support a large population.
 The state religion was Hinduism but influenced by the cult of Devaraja, elevating the Khmer kings as possessing the divine quality of living gods on earth, attributed to the incarnation of Vishnu or Shiva.
 In politics, this status was viewed as the divine justification of a king's rule.
 The cult enabled the Khmer kings to embark on massive architectural projects, constructing majestic monuments such as Angkor Wat and the Bayon to celebrate the king's divine rule on earth.